• Skip to primary navigation

 Sterilizing the lids:

-Before applying the lids and sealing the jam, those also need sterilizing.
-The way I do it, is I place them in a bowl and pour boiling water over them.
-Leave them in the hot water for 2 min and then pick them up with tongs and place them on a clean towel (face down for the water to drain.
-Place on a tray in the oven too.
+You can place those in the oven too, after being washed, face down.
+Alternatively, place them in a bowl and pour boiling water over them.
+Leave them in the hot water for 2 min and then pick them up with tongs and place all on a clean towel (face down for the water to drain).

 How do I know when the jam is ready?

-The readiness test step is a must-do since these jams in general are super easy to overcook due to the sugar added.
+The readiness test step is a must-do since these jams, in general, are super easy to overcook due to the sugar added.
 It is never a clear sign as to when it is ready.
 After the first 10 minutes of cooking it, when bubbles are slower to pop and the jam seems to become less runny, lower the fire, and spoon a spoonful of jam juices on a cold saucer (I place a saucer in the fridge prior to the test).

 • Simple Elderberry Jam (3 Ingredients)